About our School

 It is free to attend Polk State Lakeland Collegiate High School.
 You can earn college credits at no cost to you.
 The program even supplies college textbooks at no cost (textbooks are on a loan voucher program and must be returned at the end of each semester).

 Polk State Lakeland Collegiate High School is located at the Polk State Lakeland Campus.
 However, with the approval of your guidance counselor, you can take college classes at any Polk State location.
 You can also take classes during the summer terms and evenings at no additional cost.
-Lakeland Collegiate has advisors to help you find the schedule and coursework that best fit your special talents, plans and capabilities.
+Lakeland Collegiate has advisors to help you find the schedule and coursework that best fit your special talents, plans, and capabilities.
 Upon acceptance, an initial academic planning meeting is scheduled to create a plan of study for your last two years of high school.
-Your counselor will guide and advise you through the process of registration and choosing classes.
+Your counselor will guide and advise you through the process of registration and choose classes.

-Polk State Lakeland Collegiate has had an average enrollment rate of 270 students per year over the past two years, and current enrollment for the 2016-17 school year is 286 students.
+Polk State Lakeland Collegiate has had an average enrollment rate of 327 students per year over the past two years, and current enrollment for the 2021-2022 school year is 338 students.
 The demographic makeup of the student population includes:

-9% Other (Multiracial, Indian, and Asian)
+12% Other (Multiracial, Indian, and Asian)

-Approximately 26% of the enrolled students meet the requirements for free or reduced price lunches.
+Approximately 26% of the enrolled students meet the requirements for free or reduced-price lunches.